 Medieval religious leaders in Europe did not support the use of zero, van der Hoek said.
 They saw it as satanic.
 "God was in everything that was.
 Everything that was not was of the devil," she said.

 Wallin points out that the Italian government was suspicious of Arabic numbers and outlawed the use of zero.
 Merchants continued to use it illegally and secretively, and the Arabic word for zero, "sifr," brought about the word "cipher," which not only means a numeric character, but also came to mean "code."

 By the 1600s, zero was used fairly widely throughout Europe.
-It was fundamental in Rene Descartes’ Cartesian coordinate system and in Sir Isaac Newton’s and Gottfried Wilhem Liebniz’s developments of calculus.
-Calculus paved the way for physics, engineering, computers, and much of financial and economic theory.
+It was fundamental in Rene Descartes' Cartesian coordinate system and in calculus, developed independently by Sir Isaac Newton and Gottfried Wilhem Liebniz.
+Calculus paved the way for physics, engineering, computers and much of financial and economic theory.

 "The concept of emptiness is now central to modern physics: the entire known universe is seen as 'zero sum game' by among others, such as Stephen Hawking," said Gobets.

 The numeral and concept of zero, imported from India, has manifested in various ways.
 "So commonplace has zero become that few, if any, realize it astounding role in the lives of every single person in the world," said Gobets.